pingcap/docs/tiup/tiup-command-mirror-publish.md

     - `linux`: Indicates that the files run on the Linux operating system.
     - `darwin`: Indicates that the files run on the Darwin operating system.
-    - `any`: Indicates that the files, such as scripts, run on both the Linux and Darwin operating system.
+    - `any`: Indicates that the files, such as scripts, run on both the Linux and Darwin operating systems.

 - Data type: `STRING`
 - Default: "${GOOS}"